zwplayer Subtitle Usage Guide

 var subtitleURL_japan = 'http://example.com/data/movies.zh.srt';

-// Set second subtitle
+// Set the second subtitle track

 window.mainplayer.addSubtitle(subtitleURL_japan, '2');